-They are a kind of gall mite and at just 0.2mm when fully mature are invisible to the naked eye.
+They are a kind of gall mite and are invisible to the naked eye at just 0,008 inches (0.2mm) when fully mature.

-When the buds begin to emerge in the early spring, the mites emerge from the buds and begin to suck the sap out of the new leaves.
+When the buds emerge in the early spring, the mites emerge from the buds and begin to suck the sap out of the new leaves.

-As they feed, they secrete chemicals that react with the leaf tissue and result in the emergence of raised growths.
+As they feed, they secrete chemicals that react with the leaf tissue, resulting in raised growth.

 Fortunately, pear blister mites don’t have an overly negative impact on pear tree health.

 If there’s only minor damage done, then simply prune off the affected leaves.

 The bad news is that, as with the damage caused by all gall mites, you cannot reverse leaf blistering within a single growing season.

 Your best bet is to let your tree see out the current season and then take the preventative measures detailed below to avoid the problem from emerging again next season.